aistabci/abci-docs/en/docs/faq.md

 #### Decreasing the Quota Value
 * When you apply to decrease the quota value, it can be decreased only when the usage amount of the **Old Area** (shown as "used" with the show_quota command) is less than the new quota value.
 * After application, the limit of the storage usage of the **Old Area** will be decreased to the same value as the quota value.
 * The limit of the storage usage of the **New Area** will not be decreased.

 ABCI points consumed by using Group disks are calculated based on the quota value as before.

-### The Quota Value and the Limit of the Storage Usage: After the Data Migration completed
+### After the Data Migration completed

 During the data migration task, the value twice or larger the quota value is set as the limit of the storage usage of the **New Area**.  **After the data migration is completed, the limit of the storage usage for the New Area is going to be set to the same value as the quota value after a grace period.**

 The grace period is as follows.
 After the grace period, if data exceeding the quota value exists in the **New Area**, you cannot write onto the  **New Area**.
 Please delete unnecessary files (duplicated files, etc.) or apply to increase the quota value by accessing [ABCI User Portal](https://portal.abci.ai/user/?lang=en) and access "User Group Management".

 | Group Area           | Grace Period        |
 |:--                   |:--                           |